RAbeyrathna/Pokemon-Encounter-Generator/README.md

 Users are also able to generate either a single Pokémon or a team of Pokémon.

+Take a look at the live site [here](https://rabeyrathna.com/Pokemon-Encounter-Generator/)

 ## Features

 - Display Pokémon information including: